percona/percona-postgresql-operator/source/backups.rst

 configuration file.
 The example of the backup configuration file is `deploy/backup/restore.yaml <https://github.com/percona/percona-postgresql-operator/blob/main/deploy/backup/restore.yaml>`_.

-The most important keys in the parameters section of this file are the
+The following keys are the most important in the parameters section of this file:
-following:

 * ``parameters.backrest-restore-from-cluster`` specifies the name of a PostgreSQL cluster which will be restored.
 This includes stopping the database and